The Best Caribbean Destination Wedding Spots

 Why: Though geographically removed from the Caribbean, Bermuda shares many of the traits of those beachy, beautiful islands.
 If you love the idea of a Caribbean destination wedding but also want something formal and elegant, consider Bermuda.
 Famous for its tranquil pink-sand beaches and proper British history, the island has no casinos and few fast-food restaurants.
 But perhaps its biggest selling point is that it takes just a couple of hours to fly there from the East Coast, and flights are often cheaper than those to Caribbean destinations.

 The Hamilton Princess Hotel & Beach Club: Known as the iconic "Pink Palace," modern luxury is the name of the game here, with a spa, golf, tennis, pools, watersports and more at the ready.
-Internationally acclaimed chef Marcus Samuelsson also has an upscale restaurant at the property, Marcus', with a world-class menu.
+A culinary team treats couples like a director, allowing them to craft menus for cocktail receptions and gourmet meals with local and international flare.

 The Reefs: An award-winning resort with one of the best spas in all of Bermuda, The Reefs is set on a beautiful stretch of private beach overlooking the Atlantic.
 Stay in an oceanview guest room (try to book the Point Suites), or reserve one of the cliff-hugging cottages spread out over the property.